-ISSUES & SUPPORTING INFORMATION SOURCES: Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact I. AESTHETICS - Except as provided in Put Transportation Analysis for Transit-Oriented Infill nization of A) Have a substantial adverse effect on a scenic vista?
-Response: A "visual environment" includes the built environment (development patterns, buildings, parking areas, and circulation elements) and natural environment (such as hills, vegetation, rock outcroppings, drainage pathways, and soils) features.
+• Incorporated • Ι. AESTHETICS - Except as provided in Pub lic Resources Code §2109 🧕 - Modern nization of Transportation Analysis for Transit-Oriented Infill I Projects - Wo uld the project t: a) Have a substantial adverse effect on a scenic vista?
+Res ponse: A "visual environment" includes the built environment (development patterns, buildings, parking areas, and circulation elements) and natural environment (such as hills, vegetation, rock outcroppings, drainage pathways, and soils) features.
 Visual quality, viewer groups and sensitivity, duration, and visual resources characterize views.
 Visual quality refers to the general aesthetic quality of a view, such as vividness, intactness, and unity.
 Viewer groups identify who is most likely to experience the view.
 High sensitivity land uses include residences, schools, playgrounds, religious institutions, and passive outdoor spaces such as parks, playgrounds, and recreation areas.
 Duration of a view is the amount of time that a particular view can be seen by a specific viewer group.
 Visual resources refer to unique views, and views identified in local plans, from scenic highways, or of specific unique structures or landscape features.
-Less than Significant Impact Scenic vistas generally include extensive panoramic virban or historic features, for which the field of view of views that focus on a particular object, scene or feature.
-As detailed in the city's General Plan Open Space an scenic resources are all visible from the State Route of north of the project site.
-Although the project site is not book Springs mountains to the north, Moreno Peak to Jacinto mountains to the east.
-Views from the project due to intervening structures and the large distance be The proposed project would develop several two-storn height of approximately 29 feet, which is well under the feet for the project site, and would be of similar height multi-family developments that surround the project sproposed project would be designed with materials at area.
-Therefore, due to the existing blocked views an surrounding developments, the proposed project would scenic vistas. an be wide and re of interest. d Resource Co (SR)-60 freewant the SR-the northeast, site of the dist etween the proy apartment but to the surrour ite.
-Additionally and colors that we disto the project's d extend into onservation E ay, which is ap 60, there are and the San I ant mountain oject site and uildings that which be maximum ading one- to y, as detailed would comple similar buildir the distance, lement, the proportion of the province of the pr and focal rincipal 1.5 miles of the nd San structed maximum tht of 60 gle and 0, the ounding b) Substantially damage scenic resources, including, but not limited to, trees, rock outcroppings, and historic buildings within a state scenic highway?
-Response: No Impact The California Department of Transportation (Caltrans designated or eligible state scenic highways, designated Program.
-The closest official designated state scenic Route (SR)-243 freeway, which is approximately 20 n below).
-Due to the large distance between the project of the project would have no impacts on state scenic ted as part of the highway to the hiles east of the site and SR-2 he California e project site i e project site Scenic Highw s a portion of (refer to Figu ay the State re 14
+Less than Significant Impact Scenic vistas generally include extensive panoramic views of natural features, unusual terrain, or unique urban or historic features, for which the field of view can be wide and extend into the distance, and focal views that focus on a particular object, scene or feature of interest.
+As detailed in the city's General Plan Open Space and Resource Conservation Element, the principal scenic resources are all visible from the State Route (SR)-60 freeway, which is approximately 1.5 miles north of the project site.
+Although the project site is not near the SR-60, there are distant views of the Box Springs mountains to the north, Moreno Peak to the northeast, and the San Bernardino and San Jacinto mountains to the east.
+Views from the project site of the distant mountain vistas are obstructed due to intervening structures and the large distance between the project site and mountains.
+The proposed project would develop several two-story apartment buildings that would have a maximum height of approximately 29 feet, which is well under the city's allowable maximum building height of 60 feet for the project site, and would be of similar height to the surrounding one- to two-story single and multi-family developments that surround the project site.
+Additionally, as detailed in Section 3.0 , the proposed project would be designed with materials and colors that would complement the surrounding area.
+Therefore, due to the existing blocked views and the project's similar building height to the surrounding developments, the proposed project would have less than significant impacts in regards to scenic vistas.

+b) Substantially damage scenic resources, including, but not limited to, trees, rock outcroppings, and historic buildings within a state scenic highway?